The proper administration of eye medication is critical in helping your cat recover quickly from an eye injury or

-"Wash your hands before and after administering the medication to prevent contamination and/or the potential spread of infection."
+"Wash your hands before and after administering the medication to prevent contamination and avoid the potential spread of infection."

-If your cat's eye is painful, you may need to have someone assist you with restraint.
+If your cat's eye is painful, you may need someone assist you with restraint.
 Usually, as the treatment begins to take effect, the pain lessens and assistance becomes less necessary.

-Here are some helpful tips and step-by-step instructions to make administering your cat's eye medications easier:
+Here are some helpful tips and step-by-step instructions to make it easier to administer your cat's eye medications:

-- Gently clean away any debris around your cat's eyes with warm water and a washcloth prior to administering the eye drops.
-This can be soothing and prepare your cat for administering the medication(s).
+- Gently clean away any debris around your cat's eyes with warm water and a washcloth before giving the eye drops.
+This can be soothing and helps prepare your cat for the medication(s).

 - If you are administering the medication on your own, you may find it easiest to place your cat in your lap.
 It may be helpful to restrain the cat by wrapping it in a blanket or towel with only its head exposed.
 The first few times, or if your cat's eye is painful, it may be helpful to have someone else gently hold the wrapped cat while you apply the drops.

 - Hold the bottle using the thumb and index finger of your dominant hand with the tip pointed downwards.
 You may want to rest this hand on the top of the cat's head for stability.

 - Use the last two fingers of the same hand to pull back the upper eyelid.
-Place your remaining fingers under the cat's jaw to support the head.
-The lower eyelid will act as a pouch to receive the drops.
+Place your other hand around the cat’s jaw and behind the ears to hold the head still.
+Alternatively, use your other hand to pull up the upper eyelid while holding the head still.
+The lower eyelid acts as a pouch to receive the drops.

 - Squeeze the prescribed number of drops directly onto the eyeball, aiming for the center of the eye, and then release the head.